alexseitsinger/patched/README.md

 yarn add patched
 ```

-## Features
+## Highlights

-1. Generates the configuration using plugin groups.
+1. Since many plugins often compliment or conflict with eachother, [Patched](https://github.com/alexseitsinger/patched) uses
+   predefined plugin groups *(based on language, framework, etc.)* to load plugins, rather than specifying any plugins
+   individually.
+4. Plugin groups are automatically determined at runtime by testing for some simple criteria *(eg: file extension, source code
+   content, dependency existence, etc.)*
+2. Each plugin used has its own [ruleset](https://github.com/alexseitsinger/patched-rulesets/src/plugins) loaded which each contain:
+  - `rules`: The default rules to apply for the plugin *(as if it were the only rules used)*.
-2. Each plugin has a [ruleset](https://github.com/alexseitsinger/patched-rulesets) which includes it's rules, a collection of patches to apply to other plugin's rules, and the options to include
+  - `patches`: A collection of rules to apply to other plugin's because their rules conflict with ours.
-(ie: project: './tsconfig.json' in parserOptions, etc.)
-3. Detects the plugins (groups) to use automatically based on some basic criteria (file extensions, source code content, dependency existence, etc.)
-4. I probably forgot some stuff, so this will be updated later.
+  - `options`: Any additional options that may need to be included within the final `eslint config`. (ie: `tsconfigRootDir`, `project`, `import/resolver`, etc.)
+3. Plugins are always loaded in the same order, and the final config is generated in 3 stages to ensure the rules used are
+   always what's expected.
+  1. Load the rulesets for each plugin.
+  2. Apply the rules for each plugin *(in order)*
+  3. Find & apply any patches *(from any sibling rulesets)*.

-## Rule Summary
+## Summary

 Name                     | Value
 ---                      | ---